-This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the impact thereof in the financial statements.
+This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the impact thereof in the financial

 Sl.
-No. Risk Exposure arising from Measurement Management 1 Credit Risk receivables and financial assets. analysis, Review of investment on quarterly basis.
-Strict credit control and monitoring system, diversification of counterparties, Investment limits, check on counterparties basis credit rating and investment review on quarterly basis.
-2 Liquidity Risk Trade payables and other financial liabilities.
+No. Risk Exposure arising from Measurement Management 1 Credit Risk Cash and cash equivalents, trade receivables and financial assets. analysis, Review of investment on Strict credit control and monitoring system, diversification of counterparties, Investment limits, check on counterparties basis credit rating and 2 Liquidity Risk Trade payables and other financial liabilities.
+Maturity analysis, cash flow projections.
 Maintaining sufficient cash / cash equivalents and marketable security and focus on realisation of receivables.
-3 Market Risk - Foreign Exchange 0 , 1 The company is partly having natural hedge and is exploring to hedge its unhedged positions.
+3 Market Risk - Foreign Exchange Import Payables and Receivables on Indenting services.
+Foreign currency exposure review and sensitivity analysis.
+The company is partly having natural hedge and is exploring to hedge its unhedged positions.